Virginia Hill: Death and legacy

 Hill committed suicide by an overdose of sleeping pills in Koppl, near Salzburg, Austria, on March 24, 1966, at the age of 49.
 She is buried in Aigen Cemetery in Salzburg.
 According to Andy Edmonds' biography Bugsy's Baby: The Secret Life of Mob Queen Virginia Hill, her death was suspicious despite it being an apparent suicide.
 The Austrian media, which were well informed about her former relationship with Siegel, speculated that she tried to get money by using her knowledge of the Italian-American Mafia.

+Hill's appearance at the 1951 Kefauver Hearings was given brief forty second passing satire by an uncredited Carolyn Jones in the 1952 crime film noir The Turning Point.
 She was the subject of a 1974 television movie, in which she was portrayed by Dyan Cannon.
 She was played by Annette Bening in the 1991 film Bugsy, a dramatization of her relationship with Bugsy Siegel (portrayed by Warren Beatty).
 She was also the "loose" basis for Joan Crawford's character in the 1950 film noir The Damned Don't Cry.